-Regardless, both need to suck it up and collaborate if they're going to thrive.
+Regardless, both teams need to suck it up and collaborate if they're going to thrive.

 What to expect:

-Yes, I had to close this out with a hippy-ish, “let’s all come together” type topic but hey…it’s true, man.
+Yes, I had to close this with a hippy-ish, “let’s all come together” vibe but hey…it’s true, man.

-I’ll say that respect comes easier when both teams are working under a unified growth model, where each is making the other significantly more effective at their job.
-Moving away from unspoken, short sighted expectations will also help both teams create a better company culture – which is always good for growth!
+Respect comes easier when both teams are working under a unified growth model, where each is making the other significantly more effective at their job.
+Moving away from unspoken, short-sighted expectations will also help both teams create a better company culture – which is always good for growth!